Carreau/ipython-wiki/Dev:-Meeting,-September-2014.md

 * Easy sharing of requirements and custom JS/CSS...
 Question appears both in nbviewer public contexts and JupyterHub usage.
 * Logo Design
 * PyCon talks?
+* The kernel/client barrier: valid use cases for making it softer?
+If so, what would be the model?

 ### Tuesday